gisn8/google-street-view-layer/README.md

 testing and will make legitimate API calls that could result in charges from Google; a very small sample layer is strongly suggested; USE WITH CAUTION!

-### BUGS

-Please review or submit to the Issues page at https://github.com/gisn8/google-street-view-layer/issues.
+Please review or submit any issues discovered to https://github.com/gisn8/google-street-view-layer/issues.